Children's Favourites: Later versions

-In February 1968, Ed 'Stewpot' Stewart took over from Crowther and was the host for eleven years, attracting more than 17 million listeners.
+In February 1968, Ed 'Stewpot' Stewart took over from Crowther and was the host for 11 years, attracting more than 17 million listeners.
 The style became less cosy and less reverent.
-As tastes changed, new favourites were added, pop records, as opposed to records specifically for children, were requested more frequently as the 1970s progressed. t Among the records frequently played were "A Windmill in Old Amsterdam" by Ronnie Hilton, "Hello Muddah, Hello Fadduh" by Allan Sherman and "My Brother" by Terry Scott.
+As tastes changed, new favourites were added; pop records, as opposed to records specifically for children, were requested more frequently as the 1970s progressed.
+Among the records frequently played were "A Windmill in Old Amsterdam" by Ronnie Hilton, "Hello Muddah, Hello Fadduh" by Allan Sherman and "My Brother" by Terry Scott.
 The show was peppered with catch-phrase jingles such as "'Ello Darlin'", recorded by an unknown patient at a hospital in Billericay and "Happy Birthday to You" sung by an eight-year-old boy from a football club in Crosskeys, on the team coach after the match.
-The Ello Darlin jingle was featured until Stewart's last show in 2015, although Rice did revive it on the 2020 and 2021 Christmas editions.
+The Ello Darlin' jingle was featured until Stewart's last show in 2015, although Rice did revive it on the 2020 and 2021 Christmas editions.

-In 1980, Stewart was replaced by Tony Blackburn but by this time the programme was seen as somewhat old-fashioned. t The title Junior Choice was dropped in the early months of 1982, and the programme was renamed Tony Blackburn's Saturday/Sunday Show whilst retaining the children's requests aspect of Junior Choice.
-In September 1984, Peter Powell took over the weekend breakfast show, and children's requests did not form part of the new programme, thereby removing the link with the "Uncle Mac" era.
+In 1980, Stewart was replaced by Tony Blackburn but by this time the programme was seen as somewhat old-fashioned. and the Junior Choice title was dropped in the early months of 1982, and the programme was renamed Tony Blackburn's Saturday/Sunday Show.
+The children's requests aspect of Junior Choice continued until September 1984 when Peter Powell replaced Blackburn as the weekend breakfast show presenter.
+The programme was refreshed at this point, and children's requests did not form part of the new programme, thereby removing the link with the "Uncle Mac" era.

 In 2007 Stewart returned as host for a one-off programme during Radio 2's 40th Birthday celebrations in September and then what has become a regular Christmas special, starting on Christmas Eve that year, and then every Christmas Day from 2008 onwards (except 2016).
 The last of these featuring Stewart as host was in 2015, as he died suddenly just two weeks later, aged 74, on 9 January 2016.

 After Stewart's death and a hiatus in 2016, the show returned on Christmas Day 2017, with Anneka Rice as its new host, who since then has presented more Christmas Day editions.
-For the 2018 and 2019 editions, Rice invited young listeners, named Junior Choosers, to call in to the show to play a game with her and pick a song.
+For the 2018 and 2019 editions, Rice invited young listeners, named 'Junior Choosers', to call in to the show to play a game with her and pick a song.
 This was then dropped for the 2020 and 2021 editions, which reverted more to the feel of the Stewart era, and had some fellow Radio 2 presenters choosing a song to be played on the show.